leahy268/SSW.Rules.Content/rules/use-the-best-email-templates/rule.md

 - Can be shared with anyone

 **Cons:**
-- Need to switch to another window
+- Need to switch from outlook to SharePoint to find the template

 ## 6. Dynamics 365 Email Templates